 To further strengthen our programmes, adidas is an active member in the Apparel & Footwear International Restricted Substances (RS) Management Working Group (AFIRM), which we co-founded in 2004, together with six other international brands.

-The term "nanotechnology" itself is still not 100% defined.
+The term 'nanotechnology' is not 100% defined.
 The current common understanding is the application of particles with a diameter of <100 nanometres (nm).
 Nanotechnologies have been used for quite a long time in several product categories, such as food, cosmetics, medical applications, household devices, inks and certain textile applications.

 One of the uses of nano-sized materials in footwear, apparel and accessories is to enhance product performance by increasing liquid repellency.